 Pillar pages are longer than typical blog posts -- because they cover all aspects of the topic you're trying to rank for -- but they aren't as in-depth.
 That's what cluster content is for.
 You want to create a competency page that answers questions about a particular topic but leaves room for more detail in subsequent, related content in the form of blogs you hyperlink to. - Hubspot

-Your pages should primarily add value throughout the buyer's journey and should be connected with other content in a logical way.
+Your pages should primarily add value throughout the buyer's journey and should be connected with other content logically.
 Topic clusters are generally a good way to organize competency pages.
 A topic cluster breaks a specific topic into subcategories resembling a roadmap, creating comprehensive content for a particular topic.

 When creating competency pages, it’s important to expand on relevant topics that reflect your company.
-Write about as many subtopics as connected to your main topic as you can. you don't necessarily need to go into vast detail on every topic, but make sure you touch on as many as you can.
-The ultimate goal is to create an informational guide that contains everything a user wants to learn about a particular topic at a high level, and house it all in one place, convenient for the reader and creating a web of relevant content on which Google spiders can crawl.
+Write about as many subtopics as connected to your main topic as possible.
+You don't necessarily need to go into vast detail on every topic, but make sure you touch on as many as possible.
+The ultimate goal is to create an informational guide that contains everything a user wants to learn about a particular topic at a high level and house it all in one place, convenient for the reader and creating a web of relevant content on which Google spiders can crawl.